amera6/BrockDSExample/README.md

 # BrockDSExample
-Using this to keep examples from the BrockU digital scholarship github workships
+Using this to keep examples from the BrockU digital scholarship github workshops